 - Factual error: If you made an error regarding speed limits or traffic laws, you can argue that you did not intend to drive recklessly.

-In addition to the above defences, there are a number of other factors that may affect the outcome of a Reckless Driving Charge Virginia.
+In addition to the above defenses, there are a number of other factors that may affect the outcome of a Reckless Driving Charge in Virginia.
 For example, your driving record may be a factor in sentencing.
 If you have a clean driving record, the judge may be more inclined to show leniency.
-In addition, the judge may consider the circumstances of the offence.
+In addition, the judge may consider the circumstances of the offense.
 For example, if you were driving recklessly in bad weather, a judge may be more inclined to show leniency.